Uberspace/manual/source/basics-backup.rst

 .. _mysql_backup:

-We dump and backup all databases every day at 4:20 and keep backups of the last 21 days.
+We dump and backup all databases every night and keep backups of the last 21 days.
 You can access your hosts database backups at ``/mysql_backup``.

 The last backup is stored in ``/mysql_backup/current/$USER`` and not dated: